LoopKit/loopdocs/docs/nightscout/update_user.md

 ## New Variables for Loopers

-The modifications for retrofitting an existing NS site for new Loop users will require you to make some edits to your Heroku site.
+The modifications for retrofitting an existing NS site for a new Loop user require you to make some edits to your Nightscout Config Vars.
+These instructions are for people using Heroku, because that is the most common choice.
+If your Nightscout site is not on Heroku, this page provides a guide for the Config Vars used by Loop.
 There are five steps:

 1. Login to Heroku, Open Settings Tab
 2. Edit/Add Config Vars